 First, I listen: I ask the student to talk about the class, project, subject, test, or application essay upon which we will be working.
 From this conversation, I begin to develop a clear sense of the work to be done, of both the intellectual matters to be conquered and the student's anxieties, desires, and interests, all of which must also be faced.
 From there, I develop a plan—not one that attempts to solve every problem the student may have at once, but one that works by conceptual steps, each of which builds upon the one before.
 This does two things: first, it builds the student's confidence as he or she moves succeeds at one aspect of the subject, then the next; second, it helps the student develop critical and creative thinking, as he or she comes to understand the logic of the process, sees how we have been progressing, how each step relates to the others to form a more complex whole.

-English Tutors American Literature Tutors AP English Tutors British Literature Help Tutors Classics Tutors College Essays Help Tutors Creative Writing Tutors English Literature Tutors Essay Editing Tutors Essay Writing Tutors Expository Writing Lessons Grammar Tutors Introduction to Fiction Tutors Introduction to Poetry Tutors Literary Analysis Tutors Literature Tutors Medieval Literature Tutors Poetry Writing Classes Proofreading Tutors Reading Tutors
+English Tutors American Literature Tutors AP English Tutors British Literature Help Tutors Classics Tutors College Essays Help Tutors Creative Writing Tutors English Literature Tutors Essay Editing Tutors Essay Writing Tutors Expository Writing Lessons Grammar Tutors Introduction to Fiction Tutors Introduction to Poetry Tutors Literary Analysis Tutors Literature Tutors Medieval Literature Tutors Poetry Writing Classes Proofreading Tutors Shakespeare Tutors